splunk-soar-connectors/metadefendersandbox/manual_readme_content.md

 Retrieve detonation analysis results for URL

 **Search report**
-Search for scan reports on Filescan Sandbox using parameters specified in the 'query' field.
+Search for scan reports on MetaDefender Sandbox using parameters specified in the 'query' field.

 **File reputation**
-Get the fast reputation for one given hash (returns the last 10 Filescan Sandbox reports)
+Get the fast reputation for one given hash (returns the last 10 MetaDefender Sandbox reports)

 **IP/Domain/URL reputation**
 Get the fast reputation for one given IOC.
-E.g.: IP, Domain or URL (returns the last 10 Filescan Sandbox reports)
+E.g.: IP, Domain or URL (returns the last 10 MetaDefender Sandbox reports)

-This app requires a correctly set up OPSWAT Filescan Sandbox API key to use.
+This app requires a correctly set up MetaDefender Sandbox API key to use.

 ## Port Information

-The app uses HTTPS protocol if it uses the OPSWAT Filescan Sandbox community server (default).
-You can deviate from this if you want to use your own, on-prem OPSWAT Filescan Sandbox server.
+The app uses HTTPS protocol if it uses the MetaDefender Sandbox community server (default).
+You can deviate from this if you want to use your own, on-prem MetaDefender Sandbox server.
 Below are the default ports used by Splunk SOAR.

 |         Service Name | Transport Protocol | Port |